ufs-community/UFS_UTILS/sorc/fvcom_tools.fd/docs/user_guide.md

 to update HRRR/WRF Great Lakes' temperature data with FVCOM.
 It also relies heavily on Ming Hu's (ESRL/GSL) ncio module.

-# For more information, please contact:
+## For more information, please contact:

-David Wright
-University of Michigan and GLERL dmwright@umich.edu
+David Wright, University of Michigan and GLERL: dmwright@umich.edu